dienesviktor/dienesviktor/README.md

 ### Hi there! <img src="wave.gif" alt="hello" width="30"/>

-- 🌱 I'm a Full-Stack Developer Student from Hungary, who loves to learn about new things.
+- 🌱 I'm a Full-Stack Developer from Hungary, who loves to learn about new things.
 - 💻 I'm familiar with the .NET framework, interested in DevOps, and like web designing.
 - 📂 For references look through my pinned projects.
 - 🔗 I love connecting with different people so if you want to ask me about anything, I'll be happy to respond!